guardtime/software-engineer-assignment/README.md

 * The solution must accept large data files (2-3GB).
 * The solution must accept a large number of input files (10000).
 * The solution must be covered by the unit and integration tests.
-* Delivery must include the source together with documentation and tests.
+* Delivery must include the source & `.git` directory together with documentation and tests.

 ## Hints